 Today marks the anniversary of one of the most controversial land deals in American history: the Alaska Purchase or Seward’s Folly.
 On October 18, 1867, the United States took possession of Alaska from Russia under the terms of a formal land transfer, in a ceremony in the town of Sitka.

-In today’s popular culture, William Seward is best known for his association with Abraham Lincoln.
-But his name is also forever linked to a decision back that brought Alaska into the fold as a United States territory, at a bargain price.
+In today’s popular culture, William Seward is best known for being Abraham Lincoln’s Secretary of State and trusted advisor.
+But his name is also forever linked to a decision that brought Alaska into the fold as a United States territory, at a bargain price.

 Link: Read the treaty

-Alaska became the 49th state in January 1959 after a compromise was reached in Congress.
+Alaska became the 49th state in January 1959 after a compromise was reached in Congress to admit both Alaska and Hawaii as states.

 In recent years, there has been some revisionist history about Seward’s decision.
 In 2009, University of Iowa economist David Barker argued, using a different set of statistics, that the federal government has lost money on the Alaska deal since 1867—because of the amount of federal subsidies spent on Alaska.
 “The fact that the federal government has not profited from Alaska supports the contention of the new Western history that the West has generally been subsidized by the federal government,” he said.